 - The wet sand and salt of winter are hard on your bike so you might want to consider an older bike.

 - Beware of inexpensive department store bikes as the lower quality components are not meant for the extremes of winter riding.

 - Whatever bike you chose needs to prepared and maintained so that it performs well under winter conditions.
-Check with your local bike shop or any of the community bike shops (see The WRENCH) for some advise and/or service.
+Check with your local bike shop or any of the community bike shops (see The WRENCH) for some advice and/or service.

 - Consider converting your bike to a single speed (either a single fixed gear or simply using only 1 gear on your existing free wheel or cassette).
 Derailleurs seldom work for long under winter conditions without constant care and lubrication.

 - Studded tires are not always necessary in winter, but there are times when they can be a great benefit, especially on the front wheel.
 There are a number of different types including some that bike shops make up themselves.
-Ou need to consider what the studs are made of as well as they may wear quickly on bare pavement.
+You need to consider what the studs are made of as well, as they may wear quickly on bare pavement.
 You might even consider making your own, but its best to talk to other winter cyclists before deciding which way to go.
 You want to consider traction, but also puncture resistance (who wants to change a flat in the cold) and rolling resistance.